8 Momentum equation

 \[ \begin{align} ua_R = -u\sin\left(x\right) = -\left(2 + \sin\left(x\right)\right)\sin\left(x\right) = -2\sin\left(x\right) - \sin^2\left(x\right)\tag{8.69}\label{eq:fric_td_deriv_1} \end{align} \]

 have both signs.
 It is therefore possible in fluids for friction to produce kinetic energy.
 Nevertheless, the mean value of Eq.
-(8.75) negative, on average the friction dissipates kinetic energy in this case too.
+(8.75) is negative; on average, friction therefore dissipates kinetic energy in this case too.
 However, this is not yet a generally valid derivation of the dissipative effect of friction.

 However, if the equations are integrated globally, the negative effect of friction on the integral of kinetic energy can also be seen formally.
-For this purpose, a one-dimensional incompressible medium is initially assumed, which is limited to the area $\left[0, L\right]$, the boundary conditions are $u\left(x = 0, L\right) 0$.
+For this, a one-dimensional incompressible medium is again assumed, confined to the interval $\left[0, L\right]$; the boundary conditions are $u\left(x = 0, L\right) 0$.
 Thus one obtains by means of partial integration

 \[ \begin{align} \int_0^Lua_Rdx = \int_0^Lu\frac{\partial^2u}{\partial x^2}dx = \left[u\frac{\partial u}{\partial x}\right]_0^L - \int_0^L\left(\frac{\partial u}{\partial x}\right)^2dx = -\int_0^L\left(\frac{\partial u}{\partial x}\right)^2dx \leq 0. \end{align} \]